funidata/fudis/ngx-fudis/projects/ngx-fudis/README.md

 ## Usage

-Fudis can be used with Angular 13.3 and newer.
+Fudis can be used with Angular 14 and newer.

 ### Installation

-Install Angular Material peer dependency:
+First install Angular Material peer dependency:

 ```bash
 ng add @angular/material